chrisib/EuroPi/software/contrib/pams.md

   - `Gate`: the clock will start on a rising edge and stop on a falling edge
   - `Trigger`: the clock will toggle between the running & stopped states on a rising edge
   - `Reset`: the clock will not change, but all waveforms & euclidean patterns will reset to the beginning
+  - `Clk`: DIN is used as an external clock source.
+When the script is running (i.e. after pressing B1) the incoming signal will be used to advance the clock.
+This signal is assumed to be 48 PPQN.
+(If you use an unclocked LFO as the clock source you may need to use an external clock multiplier to speed it up!)
 - `Stop-Rst` -- Stop & Reset: if true, all waves & euclidean patterns will reset when the clock starts.
   Otherwise they will continue from where they stopped